 The Razer Synapse 3 is fairly good software, but the options with the DeathAdder Elite are quite sub-par.
 The mouse doesn't have onboard memory, so you won't be able to use it with multiple computers, but this might not be an issue for most gamers that only have a single setup.
 Unfortunately, you can't save multiple profiles and switch between them.
 There are also a few more features if you do create an account, like saving your settings and lighting patterns for all Razer products.

 Excellent compatibility.
 Although the Razer Synapse 3 software isn't available on macOS, you can still use the Razer DeathAdder Elite on both Windows and macOS.
 You won't be able to customize your settings on macOS, but other than that, all the default buttons and settings work with it.
+Check out the similar SteelSeries Rival 710 if you need full macOS compatibility.

 The Razer DeathAdder Elite is a very good gaming mouse.
 It's a popular model that's also available for left-handed people, although it's the regular DeathAdder and not the Elite version.
 It has a very good build quality, amazing performance, and is amazing with a palm grip.
 Unfortunately, its cable is similar to most Razer mice, which is quite stiff and annoying.
 See our recommendations for the best wired mouse, the best gaming mouse, and the best mouse.
 If you're interested in Razer products, also check out the best Razer mice.